richmahn/en_tn/act/07/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations from the Old Testament.
+Some translations set apart quotations from the Old Testament.
 The ULB and many other English translations indent the words in 7:42-43 and 49-50 that are quoted from the Old Testament.

 It appears that 8:1 is part of the narrative of this chapter.